pierretallotte/ctf-writeups/htb-squashed/README.md

 drwxr-xr-x  2 ross ross 4096 Oct 21  2022 .
 drwxr-xr-x 14 ross ross 4096 Feb 25 09:15 ..
 ```
-We have read access to the Keypass database.
+We have read access to the KeePass database.

 Let's now look at the current user privileges:
 ```